vulgo/ga-h97n-wifi-hackintosh/README.md

 #### Notes

-- Nvidia graphics cards are not supported
+- Nvidia graphics cards are [no longer supported](/README/README-Nvidia.md)
 - H97N-WIFI firmware has complete support for NVMe drives installed in the PCIe slot
 - If you want WiFi search the internet for mini-PCIe-m.2 adapters and m.2 Broadcom BCM94360NG with native macOS 12 support